weeebdev/Hashing-Algorithms/README.md

 ## Rehashing ##
 The problem is that we can't just copy nodes from old array to the new one.
 THUS, we have to rehash all the elements.

+## Bloom Filters ##
+Bloom filters - is data structure which is used to check the set membership.
+ - Definitely not in the set
+ - Probably in the set
+ - But it can't guarantee that object is definitely in the set
+ - Items cannot be deleted from a bloom filter.
+EVER
+Hash all the objects and store them in the array where the index of the element is his hash.
+The chance to have a collision is low in the MD5 hash.
+But that's not the case.
+Let's use several hash functions.
+If there is 0 in any of the location, then the object was never entered into the filter.
+$$n = \text{number of items we're planning to put in the filter}$$
+$$p = \text{probability of a collision we're willing to accept}$$
+$$m = \frac{n*ln(p)}{ln(2)^2} \text{ - optimal size of array to use in a bloom filter}$$
+$$k = \frac{m}{n}ln(2) \text{ - optimal number of hash functions to use}$$

+## Cuckoo hashing ##
+Let's combine Bloom filters and hashing into the Cuckoo hashing!
+We have to hash initial value twice.
+If the 1st location is empty we place the value there, otherwise we put it in the second spot.
+If both locations are full, we place the value in the first location, bumping the existing value.
+Actually, you may see it more deeply here
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HRzg0SzFLQQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>